terraform-aviatrix-modules/terraform-aviatrix-gcp-transit-firenet/README.md

 key | default | value
 :--- | :--- | :---
-instance_size | n1-standard-1 | Size of the transit gateway instances. **Insane mode requires a minimum n1-highcpu-4 instance size** fw_instance_size | n1-standard-4 | Size of the firewall instances
-attached | true | Attach firewall instances to Aviatrix Gateways ha_gw | true | Set to false to deploy single Aviatrix gateway.
-When set to false, fw_amount is ignored and only a single NGFW instance is deployed. insane_mode | false | Set to true to enable Aviatrix insane mode high-performance encryption name | null | When this string is set, user defined name is applied to all infrastructure supporting n+1 sets within a same region or other customization egress_enabled | false | Set to true to enable egress inspection on the firewall instances inspection_enabled | true | Set to false to disable inspection on the firewall instances connected_transit | true | Set to false to disable connected_transit bgp_manual_spoke_advertise_cidrs | | Intended CIDR list to advertise via BGP.
-Example: "10.2.0.0/16,10.4.0.0/16" learned_cidr_approval | false | Switch to true to enable learned CIDR approval active_mesh | true | Set to false to disable active_mesh prefix | true | Boolean to enable prefix name with avx- suffix | true | Boolean to enable suffix name with -transit enable_segmentation | false | Switch to true to enable transit segmentation insane_instance_size | n1-highcpu-4 | Instance size used when insane mode is enabled. enable_egress_transit_firenet | false | Switch to true to enable egress on the transit firenet. single_az_ha | true | Set to false if Controller managed Gateway HA is desired single_ip_snat | false | Enable single_ip mode Source NAT for this container enable_advertise_transit_cidr  | false | Switch to enable/disable advertise transit VPC network CIDR for a VGW connection bgp_polling_time  | 50 | BGP route polling time.
-Unit is in seconds bgp_ecmp  | false | Enable Equal Cost Multi Path (ECMP) routing for the next hop bootstrap_bucket_name | null | Storagename to get bootstrap files from (PANW only) local_as_number | | Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations. enable_bgp_over_lan | false | Enable BGp over LAN.
-Creates eth4 for integration with SDWAN for example enable_egress_transit_firenet | false | Set to true to enable egress on transit gw az1 | c | AZ Zone to be used for Transit GW + NGFW deployment. az2 | b | AZ Zone to be used for HA Transit GW + HA NGFW deployment. tunnel_detection_time | null | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
-Must be a number in the range [20-600].
-Default is 60. tags | null | Map of tags to assign to the gateway. enable_multi_tier_transit |	false |	Switch to enable multi tier transit egress_static_cidrs | [] | List of egress static CIDRs.
+attached | true | Attach firewall instances to Aviatrix Gateways az1 | c | AZ Zone to be used for Transit GW + NGFW deployment. az2 | b | AZ Zone to be used for HA Transit GW + HA NGFW deployment. bgp_ecmp  | false | Enable Equal Cost Multi Path (ECMP) routing for the next hop bgp_manual_spoke_advertise_cidrs | | Intended CIDR list to advertise via BGP.
+Example: "10.2.0.0/16,10.4.0.0/16" bgp_polling_time  | 50 | BGP route polling time.
+Unit is in seconds bootstrap_bucket_name | null | Storagename to get bootstrap files from (PANW only) connected_transit | true | Set to false to disable connected_transit deploy_firenet | true | Set to false to only deploy the Transit, but without the actual NGFW instances and Firenet settings (e.g. if you want to deploy that later or manually). east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection. egress_enabled | false | Set to true to enable egress inspection on the firewall instances egress_static_cidrs | [] | List of egress static CIDRs.
 Egress is required to be enabled.
-Example: ["1.171.15.184/32", "1.171.15.185/32"]. firewall_image_id | | Custom Firewall image ID. learned_cidrs_approval_mode | | Learned cidrs approval mode.
+Example: ["1.171.15.184/32", "1.171.15.185/32"]. enable_advertise_transit_cidr  | false | Switch to enable/disable advertise transit VPC network CIDR for a VGW connection enable_bgp_over_lan | false | Enable BGp over LAN.
+Creates eth4 for integration with SDWAN for example enable_egress_transit_firenet | false | Set to true to enable egress on transit gw enable_egress_transit_firenet | false | Switch to true to enable egress on the transit firenet. enable_multi_tier_transit |	false |	Switch to enable multi tier transit enable_segmentation | false | Switch to true to enable transit segmentation fail_close_enabled | | Set to true to enable fail close firewall_image_id | | Custom Firewall image ID. fw_instance_size | n1-standard-4 | Size of the firewall instances ha_gw | true | Set to false to deploy single Aviatrix gateway.
+When set to false, fw_amount is ignored and only a single NGFW instance is deployed. insane_instance_size | n1-highcpu-4 | Instance size used when insane mode is enabled. insane_mode | false | Set to true to enable Aviatrix insane mode high-performance encryption inspection_enabled | true | Set to false to disable inspection on the firewall instances instance_size | n1-standard-1 | Size of the transit gateway instances. **Insane mode requires a minimum n1-highcpu-4 instance size** learned_cidr_approval | false | Switch to true to enable learned CIDR approval learned_cidrs_approval_mode | | Learned cidrs approval mode.
 Defaults to Gateway.
-Valid values: gateway, connection fail_close_enabled | | Set to true to enable fail close east_west_inspection_excluded_cidrs | | Network List Excluded From East-West Inspection.
+Valid values: gateway, connection local_as_number | | Changes the Aviatrix Transit Gateway ASN number before you setup Aviatrix Transit Gateway connection configurations. name | null | When this string is set, user defined name is applied to all infrastructure supporting n+1 sets within a same region or other customization prefix | true | Boolean to enable prefix name with avx- single_az_ha | true | Set to false if Controller managed Gateway HA is desired single_ip_snat | false | Enable single_ip mode Source NAT for this container suffix | true | Boolean to enable suffix name with -transit tags | null | Map of tags to assign to the gateway. tunnel_detection_time | null | The IPsec tunnel down detection time for the Spoke Gateway in seconds.
+Must be a number in the range [20-600].
+Default is 60.

 ### Outputs
 This module will return the following objects: